c-bertran/42-examshell/README.md

 	 - `exponent` : represents the number of points you want to give to the exercise.
 For example if your goal is 100 and you want two exercises, the exponent will be 2
 	 - `trace` : the trace will be displayed in case of an error
 	 - `allowed_functions` : a list of strings representing the names of the functions you want to allow in the code
-	 - `moulinette` : pass the mill on the code
+	 - `moulinette` : pass the moulinette on the code
 	 - `leaks` : check if the program does not leaks or has no file descriptor open
 	 - `copy` : Represents the list of files of directories that will be copied to the user via the user argument, or during the correction via the check argument.
 Accept glob string